johoule/pygame-platformer/README.md

 - Give points for getting the flag at the end of the level.
 Do so in a way that landing higher on the flagpole earns more points.
 - Use a modifier key that makes you run faster while the key is held.
 - Create cover art for your game.
 Save it as a PNG file.
 Print it in color and I'll post it in the room.
+- Add a third paralax layer that scrolls at a different speed than the other layers.
+Be sure that closer layers always scroll faster than far away layers.

 ### Hard